JinnyViboonlarp/app-spacy-nlp-ner/README.md

 ```

 uncased
+- if there is container running at port 5000, stop it.
 - change the last line of annotate_all_transcripts.py to `annotate_input_mmif_files(uncased_choice = True)`
-- stop the container clams-spacy-nlp-cased if it's running
 ```
 $ docker build -t clams-spacy-nlp-uncased -f Dockerfile-uncased .
 $ docker run --rm -d -p 5000:5000 clams-spacy-nlp-uncased